H4PE0N/Competitive-Programming/Library-Sources-Folder/Create-Programs-Folder/README.md

 you will have the same access as the master program but could use more files to write your code in  a  separate project.

+To  then  compile  that  program  you  can  modify  the makefile that is stored in the Library-Binaries-Folder.
+Then you move the makefile in the folder you want  your own program to be stored, then  you  can  compile.
+The object files for the library should be  stored  in  the library, and your executable file should be created  in the folder your makefile is stored.
 </pre>